Machine learning for hydrodynamic stability: Classification of instabilities in thermal convection

 \section{Classification of instabilities in thermal convection}

 The broad applicability of our classification strategy will be demonstrated by exploring the bifurcation structure of two representative problems that arise when modelling buoyancy driven flow.
 The first case we consider is a symmetry-breaking pitchfork bifurcation and the second is a Hopf bifurcation from a steady flow solution to a periodic flow.
-We note that both problems are members of the set of canonical bifurcation test problems discussed by Wubs \& Dijkstra in~\cite[Chap.\,10]{wubs23}.
+We note that both problems are members of the set of canonical bifurcation test problems discussed by Wubs \& Dijkstra in~\cite[Chap.\,10]{wubs23}. \rbl{The PDE system that we use to model such flows is given by} \rbl{ } \rbl{where $\theta$ is the temperature, and we observe that the Navier--Stokes equations (\ref{nse}) are being driven by the buoyancy forcing term $ \theta {\vec j}$ acting downwards.
+The fluid velocity ${\vec u}$ is always set to zero on the domain boundary.
+Working in dimensionless units the diffusion parameters $\nu$ and $\epsilon$ in (\ref{boussinesq}) can be expressed in terms of the characteristic Rayleigh number \Ra\ and Prandtl number Pr via}

+\rbl{Note that the two diffusion parameters are close to each other when Pr is close to 1; for example, when modelling the thermal convection of air, but are significantly different for fluids with Pr $\gg 1$.}